mattcarlotta/nextjs-ssr-kit/README.md

 3 - Run `yarn dev` to run a development server.

-Provided in this boilerplate is an example of how to integrate a RESTFUL API (utilizing MongoDB).
+Provided in this boilerplate is an example of how to integrate a RESTful API (utilizing MongoDB).

 In order to interact with the API, you'll need to: